 3. Assessment Centre (Interview & Role Related tests)

-The Assessment Centre which is hosted at our Service Training Centre in Bowburn (DH6 5AD) combines both the Role Related tests and the interview stage, the interview will last for approximately one hour and will be hosted by two members of CDDFRS Staff, the interview questions will be based around Firefighter Personal Quality and Attributes (PQA’s) as well as your knowledge on both the On Call Duty System and County Durham & Darlington FRS
+This stage of the recruitment process combines both the Role Related tests and the interview stage, the interview will last for approximately one hour and will be hosted by two members of CDDFRS Staff, the interview questions will be based around Firefighter Personal Quality and Attributes (PQA’s) as well as your knowledge on both the On Call Duty System and County Durham & Darlington FRS